C# .NET communication with API

 }

-And you'll get answer similar to this:
+And you'll get an answer similar to this:

 REQUEST: {"C":"Gpf_Rpc_Server","M":"run","requests":[{"C":"Pap_Merchants_Payout_PayoutsHistoryGrid","M":"getRows"}],"S":"ep6udpp8i2mgnh70vdp52on5h3"}